phpengine/workplace-systems/README.md

 Next create our virtual host

-Now lets restart Apache so we are serving our Jenkins vhost
+Then restart Apache so we are serving our Jenkins vhost

 --- Mozilla dir fix